Investment Capital Loan

-RISE invest & Action Invest funds
+RISE invest & Action Invest loans

 The purpose of the RISEinvest and ActionInvest is to offer investment capital to facilitate social enterprising start- and scale-up.